Janet Street-Porter: Personal life

-While studying architecture, she married fellow student and photographer Tim Street-Porter.
-They were together until 1975 when she went on to marry Time Out editor Tony Elliot.
-Her third marriage was to film director Frank Cvitanovich, who was 19 years her senior, before her final brief marriage in her fifties to the 27-year-old David Sorkin.
+While studying architecture she married fellow student and photographer Tim Street-Porter.
+They were together until 1975 when she went on to marry Time Out editor Tony Elliott.
+Her third marriage was to film director Frank Cvitanovich, who was 19 years her senior, before her final brief marriage in her fifties to 27-year-old David Sorkin.
 Before marrying Sorkin, she lived with DEF II presenter Normski for four years.

-She is now in a relationship with restaurateur Peter Spanton.
+Since 1999, she has been in a relationship with restaurateur Peter Spanton.
 She has no children.
-She currently lives in Haddiscoe in Norfolk, Kent and London.
+She currently lives in Haddiscoe in Norfolk, as well as in Kent and London.
 She previously had a home in Nidderdale, North Yorkshire.
 An active member of the Nidderdale community, she contributed her time and energy to a number of local causes.
-She was the president of the Burley Bridge Association, leading a campaign for a crossing over the River Wharfe linking North and West Yorkshire.
+She was the president of the Burley Bridge Association, leading a campaign for a crossing over the River Wharfe, linking North and West Yorkshire.

 Health

-During the COVID-19 pandemic, Street-Porter regularly appeared as a guest on This Morning to review the political decisions taken by the government alongside Matthew Wright, via video call from her home in Kent.
+During the COVID-19 pandemic, Street-Porter regularly appeared as a guest on This Morning to review the political decisions taken by the government, alongside Matthew Wright, via video call from her home in Kent.

-Street-Porter was diagnosed with skin cancer in January 2020.
-On 23 June 2020, she announced her news on Loose Women from home via video call because of COVID-19 restrictions.
+Street-Porter was diagnosed with basal-cell carcinoma, a type of skin cancer, in January 2020.
+On 23 June 2020, she announced the news on Loose Women (from home, via video call, owing to COVID-19 restrictions).